Transmission tower

-In addition to steel, other materials may be used, including concrete and wood.

-There are four major categories of transmission towers: suspension, terminal, tension, and transposition.
-Some transmission towers combine these basic functions.
-Transmission towers and their overhead power lines are often considered to be a form of visual pollution.
-Methods to reduce the visual effect include undergrounding.
+A transmission tower (also electricity pylon, hydro tower, or pylon) is a tall structure, usually a lattice tower made of steel, that is used to support an overhead power line.
+In electrical grids, transmission towers carry high-voltage transmission lines that transport bulk electric power from generating stations to electrical substations, from which electricity is delivered to end consumers; moreover, utility poles are used to support lower-voltage sub-transmission and distribution lines that transport electricity from substations to electricity customers.

+There are four categories of transmission towers: (i) the suspension tower, (ii) the dead-end terminal tower, (iii) the tension tower, and (iv) the transposition tower.

+The heights of transmission towers typically range from 15 to 55 m, although when longer spans are needed, such as for crossing water, taller towers are sometimes used.
+More transmission towers are needed to mitigate climate change, and as a result, transmission towers became politically important in the 2020s.

 Terminology

 Transmission tower is the name for the structure used in the industry in the United States and some other English-speaking countries.
-The term electricity pylon or simply pylon comes from the basic shape of the structure, an obelisk-like structure which tapers toward the top, and the name is mostly used in the United Kingdom and parts of Europe in everyday colloquial speech.
-This term is used infrequently in most regions of the United States as pylon commonly refers to other things, primarily traffic cones.
-In the United States, the use of the term pylon is more common in the Midwest, including areas such as Cincinnati and Chicago.
-In Canada, the term hydro tower is commonly used as hydroelectricity constitutes a majority of the country's energy production.
+In Europe and the U.K., the terms electricity pylon and pylon derive from the basic shape of the structure, an obelisk with a tapered top.
+In Canada, the term hydrotower is used, because hydroelectricity is the principal source of electricity for the country.

 High voltage AC transmission towers

 Three-phase electric power systems are used for high voltage (66- or 69-kV and above) and extra-high voltage (110- or 115-kV and above; most often 138- or 230-kV and above in contemporary systems) AC transmission lines.
 In some European countries, e.g. Germany, Spain or Czech Republic, smaller lattice towers are used for medium voltage (above 10 kV) transmission lines too.
 The towers must be designed to carry three (or multiples of three) conductors.
 The towers are usually steel lattices or trusses (wooden structures are used in Australia, Canada, Germany, and Scandinavia in some cases) and the insulators are either glass or porcelain discs or composite insulators using silicone rubber or EPDM rubber material assembled in strings or long rods whose lengths are dependent on the line voltage and environmental conditions.

 Typically, one or two ground wires, also called "guard" wires, are placed on top to intercept lightning and harmlessly divert it to ground.

-Towers for high- and extra-high voltage are usually designed to carry two or more electric circuits (with very rare exceptions, only one circuit for 500-kV and higher).
+Towers for high- and extra-high voltage are usually designed to carry two or more electric circuits.
 If a line is constructed using towers designed to carry several circuits, it is not necessary to install all the circuits at the time of construction.
 Indeed, for economic reasons, some transmission lines are designed for three (or four) circuits, but only two (or three) circuits are initially installed.

 Some high voltage circuits are often erected on the same tower as 110 kV lines.
 Paralleling circuits of 380 kV, 220 kV and 110 kV-lines on the same towers is common.
 Sometimes, especially with 110 kV circuits, a parallel circuit carries traction lines for railway electrification.